How To Gain Exposure | 2aDays

 Joining Teams

-Not everyone’s high school program is a great fit.
-This is why gaining exposure on elite club teams, joining academies, or participating in individual tournaments is a great way to control your exposure and work on your game.
+Not everyone's high school program is a great fit.
+This is why on elite club teams, joining academies, or participating in individual tournaments is a great way to control your exposure and work on your game.
 If you are considering playing a college sport, it is not unheard of for a high school athlete to transfer schools or programs to find a more suitable program for their level.

 Look at what programs and academies players at your schools of interest played for.
 If it is possible to follow similar paths by joining the same programs, this will further help you gain exposure to specific universities.